huanglab-research/Mesoscale-Eddy-Dataset/README.md

 # Samples

-Here are two examples of raw unannotated and annotated data.
+Here are some examples of multimodal data, along with illustrative results for object detection and semantic segmentation.

 ### Area-1